 But doing so safely, in the age of Covid-19, means ensuring the clinic you choose has provisions in place to guard against risk of infection.

-Step 3 - Managing The Budget For Treatment
+Step 3 - Planning A Budget For Rehab

 Decide firstly, are you going down the public or private route?

 The differences between public and private options are vast.

 As you can imagine, the cheapest provider is not always the best.